Maizie Williams: Vocal controversy

 It is stated on Williams' official site that "it's no secret that although she sang in the studio Williams' less dominant voice appears to have been mostly excluded from many of the recordings, with the exception of some backing vocals, for reasons only the producer knew at the time".
-However, the inner sleeve of the group's Oceans of Fantasy LP, 1979, lists only Farian, Mitchell and Barrett in the track-by-track vocal credits.
-Maizie did record a minor part for the group's "That's Boonoonoonoos / Train to Skaville" which was also broadcast in the 1981 TV special "Ein Sound geht um die Welt" (A Sound Goes Around the World), but in the final mix released on record, the part was eventually re-recorded by Liz Mitchell.
+However, the inner sleeve of the group's Oceans of Fantasy 1979 LP lists only Farian, Mitchell and Barrett in the track-by-track vocal credits.
+Williams did record a minor part for the group's "That's Boonoonoonoos / Train to Skaville", which was also broadcast in the 1981 TV special Ein Sound geht um die Welt ("A Sound Goes Around the World"), but in the final mix released on record, the part was eventually re-recorded by Liz Mitchell.

-The singer initiated a court case against Boney M.'s producer Frank Farian and Sony/BMG concerning her rights to perform under the name "Boney M".
-Farian was promoting Liz Mitchell's group as the authentic continuation of Boney M. The court heard that "she had not sung on any of the band's recordings".
+Williams initiated a court case against Boney M.'s producer Frank Farian and Sony/BMG concerning her rights to perform under the name "Boney M".
+Farian was promoting Mitchell's group as the authentic continuation of Boney M. The court heard that "she had not sung on any of the band's recordings".
 On 16 February 2009, Williams had judgement in the case, that Farian has to account to her for pay on all record sales and future sales.